Plutonomicon/pluto/README.md

 ### Fair warning

-`pluto` is experimental and largely untested.
+`pluto` is experimental and almost entirely untested in practice.
 Expect bugs.

 ### System requirements